 A native of Santa Ana, California, Ken earned a B.A. in Political Science from Brigham Young University.
 He and his wife, Nancy, have four children and live in Germantown, Maryland.

-ITI Blog articles by Ken Salaets
+Blog Posts by Ken Salaets